 Based on your requirements, you can select the features you want to access using Accessibility Shortcut.
 For instance, if you use Switch Control, Classic Invert Colors, you have the option to include only these two features.

 Step #1.
-Open Settings app → Tap on General.
+Open Settings app → Tap on Accessibility.

 Following are the nine options you can select to quickly access through the shortcut: